SFI annual health and welfare review

 Where do I apply?

-To apply for the review, you will now only need a CRN (customer reference number) and your rural payments service password.
+To apply for the review, you need a CRN (customer reference number) and your rural payments service password.

 You can access the online application portal at: GOV.UK | Apply for an annual health and welfare review.

-The review can be carried out by a vet, or vet led team, of the farmer's choice and will take place over a 2-3 hour period at a time of their convenience.
-It will concentrate on the animals’ specific health and welfare priorities:
+The review can be carried out by a vet, or vet led team, of your choice and will take place over a 2-3 hour period at a time of your convenience.
+It will concentrate on the animals’ specific health and welfare priorities and:

 The annual review is designed to: